-A work-related disease or illness caused from exposure to chemicals or other substances.
+A work-related disease or illness caused by exposure to chemicals or other substances.
 For example, developing lung cancer because of exposure to asbestos found in the workplace.

 You can file an occupational disease claim if you have been diagnosed with a disease linked to your employment or if you were removed from all exposure to the substance to avoid contracting the disease.

 NOTE: It’s important to note that some diseases develop over time.
-In which case you can still file a claim for occupational disease, regardless of if you still work at the same job linked to the disease.
+In this case, you can still file a claim for occupational disease, regardless of if you still work at the same job linked to the disease.

-A loss of hearing, caused from exposure to loud noises while on the job, referred to as noise-induced hearing loss.
+A loss of hearing, caused by exposure to loud noises while on the job, is referred to as noise-induced hearing loss.
 For example, developing partial hearing loss because of exposure to loud machinery.